Bmullzz/Java-Notes/1_Java/1_FundamentalJavaStructures/6_EnumsAndStrings.md

 - NOTE: These API notes will help you understand the Java Application Programming Interface (API).
 Each API note starts with the name of a class, such as `java.lang.String` (the significance is explained later on.)
 The class name is followed by the names, explanations, and paramter descriptions of one or more methods.

 The methods in this list does not contain all of the methods in the `String` class, but contains the most commonly used and describes them in a concise form.

+We also list the version number in which a particular class was introduced.
+If a method has been added later, it has a separate version number.

+- `java.lang.String' - 1.0

+    - `char chatAt(int index)`

+        - returns the code unit at the specified location.
+You probably don't want to call this method unless you are interested in low-level code units.

+    - `int codePointAt(int index)` - 5.0

+        - _returns_ the _code point_ that starts at the specified location.

+    - `int offsetByCodePoints(int startIndex, int cpCount)` - 5.0

+        - _returns_ the _index of the code point_ that is `cpCount` code points away from the code point `startIndex`.

+    - `int compareTo(String other)`

+        - returns a _negative value_ if the string comes before `other`